 - Future network activity and connections that are of interest to internal systems.

 The investigation is ongoing as the teams continue to monitor for additional activities.
 And the owner of blog/hosting site was notified so they could also take appropriate remediation actions.

 Why this Matters

 In this case, no other system among the customer’s security toolkit was able to detect the threat.
 They had a network security gateway, a firewall and an endpoint detection and response (EDR) in place - all of which missed it.
 This is a great example of how critical network based detection mechanisms can be to a defense-in-depth strategy, when done effectively.

 This example also reinforces the point that while automation is essential to streamlining the detection and response process, it is crucial that the analysts also have access to all the evidence needed to proactively investigate and confirm the incident.

 Threats such as the likes of MoDi RAT are unpredictable and have the potential to do tremendous harm to an organization.
 Cached connections, stored credentials, permission rights and such can provide visibility to the threat actors that can be exploited further - all going completely unnoticed by the users.

 Often a foothold of one threat carrier can involve another actor/malware to further breach the organization inside.

 Time to get Scirius?

-Hopefully this gives you a taste of how the Scirius Security Platform can help security teams know more, respond sooner, and mitigate the risk to their organizations.
+Hopefully this gives you a taste of how the Stamus NDR can help security teams know more, respond sooner, and mitigate the risk to their organizations.
 If you’d like to learn more about how it might help your organization or schedule a live demonstration, please click on the link below to contact us.